CMDRSpirit/URPTemporalAA/README.md

   - Enable Depth / Opaque Textures
 - Camera:
   - Disable any anti-aliasing method on your camera
-  - Attach Temporal AA Camera script to your camera
 - Renderer Asset:
   - Add Temporal AA Feature to your renderer
 - Done!